Road salt: Calcium chloride

 Calcium chloride is less common compared to sodium chloride.
-While it is slightly more expensive, it can cover a far larger area and melts ice almost three times quicker.
+While it does cost five times more to make than sodium chloride, it can cover a far larger area and melts ice almost three times quicker.
 It has recently started rising in popularity since it is not as environmentally damaging as sodium chloride, and also because of its heightened effectiveness at clearing ice.
+It also causes less damage to concrete surfaces in comparison to its alternatives.

 Magnesium chloride

-Magnesium chloride is more expensive by far than the road salts in common use today.
+Magnesium chloride is another less common road salt.
+It costs $100–180 per ton in comparison to $20–30 for regular sodium chloride.
 It has a very low environmental impact, and is quite effective at clearing ice.
-However, it has been discovered that magnesium chloride causes far more damage to concrete surfaces compared to the other salts, and its use as a de-icing chemical has largely been discontinued.
-It is still widespread as a highly effective dust clearer in warmer weather.
+However, it has been discovered that magnesium chloride causes far more damage to concrete surfaces compared to the other salts, and its use as a de-icing chemical on paved roads has largely been discontinued.
+It is still widespread as a highly effective dust clearer and soil stabiliser in warmer weather and on unpaved roads, and is often preferred by gardeners as it causes far less harm to plant life in comparison to other road salts.

 Environmental impact

 The widespread use of road salt has significant environmental and infrastructural repercussions.
-While effective and relatively inexpensive, this practice incurs hidden costs because of its corrosive nature, leading to approximately $5 billion in annual repairs across the United States, according to the country's Environmental Protection Agency.
+While effective and relatively inexpensive, this practice incurs hidden costs because of its corrosive nature, leading to approximately $5 billion in annual repairs across the United States, according to the country's Environmental Protection Agency (EPA).

-One of the primary environmental concerns is the contamination of water sources.
-Road salt can infiltrate surface and ground water, elevating sodium and chloride levels in drinking water reservoirs and wells; one teaspoon of road salt can permanently pollute five gallons of water.
-Elevated sodium levels pose health risks for individuals with hypertension, and high chloride concentrations are toxic to aquatic life.
+Infrastructural damage

+Due to chlorine's high electronegativity, it is very prone to bonding with metals of lower electronegativity, and readily causes corrosion on structural, vehicular, and water infrastructure.
+A study in Environmental Science & Technology predicts that nearly a quarter of private wells in New York could be influenced by road salt application, resulting in great consequences to plumbing and health.
+Metals common in plumbing infrastructure, such as copper, lead, and iron, are especially vulnerable.
+When salt or brine present on the roadway is spewed up by traffic, it hits the bodywork of the vehicle resulting in further corrosion.
+A study regarding the effect of road salt on bodywork corrosion found that the corrosion rate during the winter periods was reduced to less than 10% on uncoated steel plates.
+The cosmetic corrosion damages decreased by 50% on cars used on unsalted roads compared to cars driven on salted roads.
+The United States EPA approximates that road salt use annually costs the government $5 billion in repairs to cars, trucks, bridges, and roads.
+In addition to damaging metal, road salt accelerates damage to concrete structures, not only due to its effects on the embedded steel rebar reinforcements, but also due to the acceleration of the freeze–thaw effect.
+This particularly affects concrete due to its porosity.